AdobeDocs/commerce-operations.en/help/install/tutorials/extensions.md

    ![Technical details shows the extension's Composer name]({{ site.baseurl }}/common/images/marketplace-extension-technical-details.png){:width="200px"}

-{:.bs-callout-tip}
+>[!TIP]
+>
-Alternatively, you can find the Composer name and version of _any_ extension (whether you purchased it on Commerce Marketplace or somewhere else) in the extension's `composer.json` file.
+>Alternatively, you can find the Composer name and version of _any_ extension (whether you purchased it on Commerce Marketplace or somewhere else) in the extension's `composer.json` file.

 ## Update your `composer.json` file {#update-composer-json}